 The bass line literally spells out what Elgar sonically portrays through the Mendelssohn fragments.
 The discovery of this cryptogram sparked the detection and decryption of another related cipher.
 Variation XIII is set in the key of G major.
 The melodic intervals of the notes D, E, and A are 5, 6, and 2 respectively.
 When those melodic intervals are converted into their corresponding letters in the alphabet using a basic number-to-letter key (A = 1, B = 2, C = 3, etc.), they become E, F, and B. Those are the initials for the covert Theme, Ein feste Burg.
 It would not be an exaggeration to assert that this solution is dead on.
 The second spelling of “DEAD” concluding in bar 529 is conspicuous because contemporary sources in 1898 asserted that Martin Luther composed Ein feste Burg in the year 1529 for the Diet of Speyer.

 Elgar completed the orchestration of the Enigma Variations on February 19, 1899, yet penned the wrong completion date on the Master Score as “FEb 18, 1898.”
 The shadow of death looms over this anomaly as February 18 marks the anniversary of Martin Luther’s passing.
 At the end of the original Master Score, Elgar inscribed a paraphrase from Torquato Tasso's masterpiece Jerusalem Delivered.
 That epic Christian poem was published in 1581, yet Elgar incorrectly dated the paraphrase as 1595.
 The reason for the apparent error is that Tasso died in 1595.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar's Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.

 Post a Comment